noClaps/blog/src/content/notes/simplicity-in-software.md

 ### Do one thing well

-However, I want to talk about the first point in this post.
+However, I want to talk about the first point, "do one thing well".
 I put it in its own section because I have a _lot_ of thoughts on the products that have been coming out recently.

 As I mentioned before, a lot of products nowadays seem to want to take over your entire life, or some aspect of it.
-Let's take the browser, the primary purpose of a browser is to allow the user to browse the internet.
+Let's take the browser, its primary purpose is to allow the user to browse the internet.
 It should have features like tabs, bookmarks, extensions, themes, etc., to enhance that browsing experience.
 So then, why does my browser need to collect data about my browsing habits to show me "more relevant" ads?
 Why do I need an AI following me around wherever I go on the internet?
 Why is there an entire cryptocurrency wallet built into my browser?
 Why do I need to _log in_ to a browser?

 Think about this like a terminal.
 Just like a browser is an interface to the web, the terminal is an interface to the command line and the tools built into your system.
 Sure, they're different enough that it's not really a fair comparison, but think about it, how would you feel if every command was logged and sent off to some external server so that companies could more effectively sell you their tools?
 How would you feel if you had to _log in_ to access your own computer's command line?